playgameservices/android-basic-samples/README.md

 To set up a sample:

-1. Change the *application id* in the build.gradle file to your own **package name** (ie - com.example.package.name) (the same one you registered in Developer Console!).
-You will have to update the build.gradle file for each sample you want to run.
+1. Change the *applicationId* in the build.gradle file to your own **package name** (ie - com.example.package.name) (the same one you registered in Developer Console!).
+You will have to update the build.gradle file for *each* sample you want to run.
 There is no need to edit the AndroidManifest.xml file.
 1. In the Developer console, select a resource type (Achievements, Events, Leaderboards) and click "Get Resources".
 Copy the contents from the console and replace the contents of res/values/ids.xml.
+    1. If you are running Android Studio, check the TODO window to see if there are any remaining tasks.
 1. Compile and run.

 **IMPORTANT**: make sure to sign your apk with the same certificate